scarlettmparker/Accessibility-Toolbar/README.md

-# Accessibility Toolbar Prototype.
+# Accessibility Toolbar.
-A simple prototype for an accessibility toolbar.
+A free to use accessibility toolbar.

 # Table of contents
 • Introduction<br>